 Think extreme sports, extreme weather and extremely friendly people – Australasia is certainly a firm favourite for anyone looking to push themselves to the limits.
 From the remote Australian outback to the snow-capped mountains of New Zealand, Australasia oozes challenge and adventure.
 Choose to spend your career break or gap year in Australia or New Zealand to experience their stunning landscapes, laid-back lifestyle and love of outdoor living for yourself.
 Earn money to fund further travel around this hugely diverse continent through one of our paid work programmes in either Australia or New Zealand, or by working on a farm in the Australian outback.
-Contribute to preserving and protecting areas of spectacular environment by volunteering on one of our conservation projects in Australia or New Zealand, or take to the waves as you try your hand at learning to surf, or improving your skills, in Australia, on some of the world’s best beaches.
+Contribute to preserving and protecting areas of spectacular environment by volunteering on one of our conservation projects in New Zealand, or take to the waves as you try your hand at learning to surf, or improving your skills, in Australia, on some of the world’s best beaches.

 Australia is the sixth largest country in the world, but given that much of the country’s interior is inhospitable desert, its population is relatively small, in fact, it is said that there are more kangaroos than people living here!
 Over 70% of the Australian population live in the coastal cities and towns, mainly in the eastern and southern regions, so choose to work here if you’re after a taste of the energy, culture and buzz that Australian city life brings.
 New Zealand too is extremely sparsely populated and, as in Australia, over 60% of the population live in the country’s ten biggest cities.
 Beyond the urban areas, vast, remote landscapes stretch to the horizon, concealing pristine beaches, empty walking tracks and secluded waterfalls.
 With so much nature just waiting to be explored, this continent is the perfect playground for lovers of the great outdoors.